CEQA Document Filing Fees Increase for 2023

-The California Department of Fish and Wildlife (CDFW) has announced an increase in filing fees for all California Environmental Quality Act (CEQA) Notices of Determination (NOD) filed on or after Jan.
-1, 2022.
+The California Department of Fish and Wildlife (CDFW) announced an increase in filing fees for all California Environmental Quality Act (CEQA) Notices of Determination (NOD) filed on or after Jan.
+1, 2023.
 Learn more about these fees, all of which are detailed below, at the CDFW website.

 CDFW Fee Schedule

 |Environmental Document pursuant to a Certified Regulatory Program*||$1,203.25||$1,305.25|